 It is important to have a certain amount of fat in your burger, but I like to keep it somewhat low so that I don't have flare-ups on my grill during cooking.
 The fat keeps the burger from being dry, so it is important to have just the right amount.

 The next important step is to patty them out and let them rest so that they don't shrink up the moment they hit the grill.
 This can be done up to 1 day ahead of time.
-Just remember to bring them to room temp for an hour or so before cooking.
+Just remember to bring them to room temp for 15-20 minutes before cooking.

 This will ensure that it is hot enough to sear the outside, while gently cooking it and reducing the chance for flare-ups from the fat that will release.
 This method works for me every time and ensures no one eats a blackened burger.